Available Services

 Sequencing only with MiSeq (Illumina)

-The NF for Genomics will provide sequencing of pools of libraries prepared by the users with the MiSeq sequencing platform (Illumina).
+The National Facility for Genomics will provide sequencing of pools of libraries prepared by the users with the MiSeq sequencing platform (Illumina).

 NATIONAL FACILITY FOR GENOMICS – Single-Molecule Long Read Sequencing Analysis